Home Browse Listings Markets Agents Guides How to Buy

-The Belo Horizonte brief
+The Belo Horizonte market, in depth

 Belo Horizonte is Brazil's third-largest metropolitan area and you can buy a premium 3-bedroom in Savassi for under $300K.
 The market is dominated by local buyers, which is exactly why prices stay rational.
 Foreigners are a rounding error here — and that's the opportunity.